MECA482-ReactionWheel/InertiaWheel/README.md

 </p>

 <p align="center">
-  Figure 2: Logical/functional viewpoint for the inertia wheel pendulum.
+  <b>Figure 2</b>: Logical/functional viewpoint for the inertia wheel pendulum.
 </p>

 When couple with Figure 1, the logical/functional viewpoint serves to provide a complete top-level unserstanding of system functionality.